kraken-tech/kraken-apps-examples/README.md

 Device apps will receive `deviceID`, which is the ID of the device the user selected.

+### The Kraken Apps JWT

+Kraken Apps are provided a JWT token when they are initialised in Kraken.
+The token contains information about the user, and is the proof that requests reaching your service are coming from users logged into Kraken.

+You should include the JWT token as a header in all requests you make to the Kraken App Store Proxy.
+It will verify that it's valid, and forward it to your service.

+In your service, you can decrypt the JWT token to get information about the user.
+In order to decode the token, you will need the public key of the Kraken the request originated from.
+Each Kraken publishes its public key in the `/.well-known/jwks.json` endpoint, both in its Supportsite domain, and its APIs.
+The public key has `kid` set to `kraken-app-store`.

+The JWT contains the following information:
+- `user_id`: the ID of the Support User in Kraken who made the request via the App
+- `user_email`: the email address of the Support User
+- `iat`: the time the token was issued
+- `exp`: the time the token expires (25 hours after it was issued)
+- `aud`: the name of the app where the request came from
+- (soon) `permissions`: the Kraken App specific permissions the user has

 ## Deploying an example app to your Kraken

 ### Prerequisites